Repairing Damaged Ceramic Is Tricky

 Acclaimed artist and recipient of the MacArthur 'Genius Award', Claire Van Vliet asked me to restore a prized ceramic artwork known as 'Split-Footed Bowl' by Karen Karnes.

 It had fallen over and cracked.
-Several damaged areas were visible and a thin but inch long chunk of ceramic was missing from inside the pot, leaving a visible void on the inside and outside surfaces.
+Several damaged areas were visible and a thin but inch long chunk of ceramic was missing from inside the pot.

 Claire wanted the piece restored.
 I mentioned that such restoration, no matter how well done, would likely reduce it's value - that's the way it is with art and antiques these days.
-She knew this, and preferred that the damage not detract from it's beauty.
+She knew this, and asked me to repair it anyway, preferring that the damage not detract from it's beauty.

 Here are just a few examples of Ms. Van Vliet's wonderful artwork including her spectacular 'pulp painting' where she mixes pigment with pulp paper and applies it like paint to her artwork.